 Can I park for a few minutes while I get change to pay for parking?

 No. You are expected to anticipate the need and carry change to pay for parking.
-In some parking areas you can pay for parking by telephone.
-Check the signs to see if this facility is available.
+In most areas you can pay for parking by telephone, check the signs for details.

-Can you send out a civil enforcement officer to deal with inconsiderate parking?
+Can you send out a CEO to deal with inconsiderate parking?

-A civil enforcement officer can only issue a penalty notice where a vehicle is in contravention of a parking regulation.
-You can report inconsiderate parking to the Somerset Parking Service and this will be investigated, but it will not happen immediately.
-If a vehicle is found in contravention of a regulation a penalty charge will be issued, but this will not necessarily result in the immediate removal of the vehicle.
-If a vehicle is causing a hazard or an obstruction that must be moved immediately this is a matter for the Police.
+A CEO can only serve a PCN where a vehicle is in contravention of a parking restriction.
+You can report inconsiderate parking to Somerset Parking Services and it will be investigated as soon as possible.
+If a vehicle is causing a hazard or an obstruction that must be moved immediately please contact the Police.